 If it can be proven that the baby appeared to be progressing normally during pregnancy, but the child began showing signs of fetal distress and either someone did not act appropriately, or quickly enough, then there is a good chance that there is a basis for a lawsuit.
 The most common culprits are doctors, but nurses can also make mistakes that can lead to CP.

-Rarely do the victim's parents know one way or the other without hiring a lawyer and having them collect the medical records to see what actually happened.
-In general, the best cerebral palsy cases are the ones with a clearly defined cause of injury.Examples of Settlements and Verdict in Cerebral Palsy Cases
+Rarely do the victim's parents know one way or the other without hiring a lawyer and having them collect the medical records to see what happened.
+In general, the best cerebral palsy cases are the ones with a defined cause of injury.Examples of Settlements and Verdict in Cerebral Palsy Cases

 Statistics that show median and average cerebral palsy verdicts and settlements are not particularly helpful.
 Why?
-Because economic damages vary so wildly from case to case and do not correlate well with how severely injured the child is or how good the negligence case was against the doctor (which has a significant indirect impact on the amount of the verdict).
+The reason is that economic damages vary so wildly from case to case and do not correlate well with how severely injured the child is or how good the negligence case was against the doctor (which has a significant indirect impact on the amount of the verdict).

 Below are some sample CP jury verdicts and settlement that might give some better indication as to the value of these cases.
 Again, as trite as it is to say, every case is different.
 It is impossible to figure out the value of your child's case by looking at statistics or even seeing the recovery in a case that sounds similar to yours.